retrixe/wire-transfer/PROTOCOL.md

 Wire Transfer relies upon a central server and various clients which connect to it.
 The server is responsible for maintaining a list of clients and their current status, and for coordinating the transfer of files between clients.
 The server may optionally implement caching on its end, to reduce the amount of data that needs to be transferred (however, the reference implementation does not currently implement this, although it may in the future).

 To transfer a file, a client first connects to the server and requests to upload a file via WebSocket at `/upload`.
-This request contains the file name, an Ed25519 public key (optionally, to support encryption), and the port on which the client is listening for requesting clients (if wishing to support direct transfer).
+This request contains the file name, an ECDH (Curve25519) public key (optionally, to support encryption), and the port on which the client is listening for requesting clients (if wishing to support direct transfer).
 The server responds to this request with a token which can be shared with other clients to download the file.

 While the uploader is connected via WebSocket, a requester can request the file using two modes, direct transfer and proxied transfer.
 The reference implementation prefers direct transfer, falling back to proxied transfer when direct transfer is unavailable, but clients can prefer/support either as they see fit.